Udkik.dk

 Hull

-The hull is made of fibreglass.
+Both the hull and the deck is made of fibreglass.
 Generally, a hull made of fibreglass requires only a minimum of maintenance during the sailing season.
 And outside the sailing season, just bottom cleaning and perhaps anti-fouling painting once a year - a few hours of work, that's all.

 Rig